eclipse-edc/Connector/README.md

 ### `data-protocols`

-Contains implementations for communication protocols a connector might use, such as IDS.
+Contains implementations for communication protocols a connector might use, such as DSP.

 ## Releases